 (At around six minutes and sixteen seconds) When McMurphy first meets the Chief, the Chief must be standing on a lifting box.
 You can't see his feet in the shot.
 Jack Nicholson is 5' 10".
 Will Sampson was 6' 7".
 In the shot, Nicholson's shoulders appear only to come up to Sampson's elbows.
 Also, the finished height of most doorways is 6' 8" and Sampson's head appears to extend higher than that in the shot.
 Even accounting for perspective, he might be on a 5" plus box.
 Nowhere else in the movie is the height difference so apparent.

 A portion of the original NBC Radio broadcast of Game 2 of the 1963 World Series was used for the scene where the orderlies are listening to the game on the radio.
 Hall of Fame baseball announcer Ernie Harwell can be heard on the broadcast.

-20th Century Fox was at one point interested in distributing the film, and agreed to finance the entire production if they rewrote the ending to allow McMurphy to live.
+20th Century Fox was interested in distributing the film, and agreed to finance the entire production if they re-wrote the ending to allow McMurphy to live.
 Producer Saul Zaentz took the film somewhere else.